open-wc/open-wc/docs/guides/developing-components/publishing.md

 React can render and pass attributes to web components, but it can't pass properties or listen to events declaratively.

 A good alternative in case your component will likely be used in React projects is to provide an export which wraps your component in a React component.
-Using the [@lit-labs/react](https://www.npmjs.com/package/@lit-labs/react) package is a good way to achieve this.
+Using the [@lit-labs/react](https://www.npmjs.com/package/@lit-labs/react) package can help you to create those wrappers.

 ### Do not optimize